-One of the strategies used to assist students to learn to spell is the following;
+The most important strategy and the one employed by MSSC to teach students to spell, is the following;

 LOOK.
 Get the student to look at the word; encourage them to see blends or letter groups they know; break the word up into syllables or chunks.